-Embark on an afternoon game drive inside Kruger National Park in an open safari vehicle.
-Enjoy the abundance of wildlife then continue to our lodge conveniently located outside the park gates.
-This evening devour an African-style, dinner under the stars.
-Enjoy game driving inside Kruger National Park in an open vehicle.
-Search for more lion, elephant, rhino and many other animals in one of Africa’s most well-known wildlife areas on our transfer through Kruger National Park in our own vehicle, making our way south towards our camp Nkambeni.
-Enjoy an optional late afternoon game drive in an open vehicle where you will have a chance to search out some more incredible wildlife.
+After breakfast continue to our lodge conveniently located outside the park gates.
+This afternoon embark on a game drive inside Kruger National Park in an open safari vehicle and photograph the hordes of wildlife and scerene African landscapes.
+This evening, take views of the Sabie River Valley from the lodge and enjoy a South African braai dinner on the deck.
 The world-renowned Kruger National Park offers a wildlife experience that ranks with the best in Africa.
 Established in 1898 to protect the wildlife of the South African Lowveld, this national park of nearly 2 million hectares is unrivaled in the diversity of its life forms and a world leader in advanced environmental management techniques and policies.
 Truly the flagship of the South African national parks, Kruger is home to an impressive number of species: 336 types of trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
 Man's interaction with the Lowveld environment over many centuries - from bushman rock paintings to majestic archaeological sites like Masorini and Thulamela - is very evident in the Kruger National Park.
 These treasures represent the cultures, persons and events that played a role in the history of the Kruger National Park and are conserved along with the park's natural assets.
-Approximate Distance: 250 km Estimated Travel Time: 8 hrs (including lunch stop and game viewing in own vehicle)
+Approximate Distance: 250 km Estimated Travel Time: 8 hrs (including lunch stop and game viewing)

 Day 9 Johannesburg (1B,1D)